All Products

 table_new

-The name of the temporary table that you want to create.
+The name of the temporary table.

 table

-The name of the original table.
+The name of the existing table.

 SET hg_experimental_enable_create_table_like_properties=on;